magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

   finalCost: number;
   status: "active" | "deprecated" | "inactive";
   decode: "json" | "msgpack" | "string" | "bytes";
-};
+  usage: number; //number of times the App or Function has been used };
 ```

 App and Function metadata is made publicly available unless the App or Function's `private` key is set to true.
 This enables things like building an App or Function that can search for relevant Apps or Functions given some criteria.

-### Accessing Public Metadata

-Make a GET request to `https://magicsandbox.ai/magics` and include the header `Authorization: Bearer <apiKey>`, where `<apiKey>` is your API key, which you can generate [here](https://magicsandbox.ai/api-key).
+To access the public metadata, make a GET request to `https://magicsandbox.ai/magics` and include the header `Authorization: Bearer <apiKey>`, where `<apiKey>` is your API key, which you can generate [here](https://magicsandbox.ai/api-key).
 Ensure your client is configured to follow redirects.
 The public metadata is updated hourly.
-Requesting the public metadata more frequently than hourly may result in an error.
-If you need more frequent updates, you'll need to publish a Function with the `subscribeToUpdates` key set to true.

-### Subscribing to Updates

-If you set `subscribeToUpdates` to true, your endpoint will receive updates when users publish or update Apps or Functions.

-- The request is a POST to `endpoint/update`, so if your endpoint is `https://example.com/my-function`, you'll receive updates at `https://example.com/my-function/update`
-- Includes headers:
-  - `Content-Type: application/json`
-  - `Authorization: Bearer <hashedKey>`, see [endpoint](#endpoint)
-- Includes a body which is an array of `Metadata` objects

 ## Limits